pixelbar/pixelbar.github.io/_posts/2026-03-17-meshcore-workshop.md

 ---

 Interested in Meshcore?
-It doesn't matter if you are new to this, of if you have sent hundreds of messages already.
+It doesn't matter if you are new to this or if you have sent hundreds of messages already.
 Everyone is welcome!